The smart home technology front is something out of a sci-fi movie, but it’s getting closer and closer to reality.

 In recent years, smart homes and home automation have grown exponentially into an industry that was expected to generate $10 billion last year.
 The arrival of smart thermostats a few years ago essentially signaled the ascent of the next generation of home automation, enabling the homeowner or resident to remotely control heat and air conditioning settings from halfway around the world with a good internet connection.

 Thermostat technology has advanced far enough that one Ohio company is marketing a device that controls more than just the HVAC system.
 Lighting, energy, and other components are capable of being monitored and maintained with or without connection to the internet via The Root.

 Home automation doesn’t come without risks

 AMLI Residential and Forest City Residential Group are testing smart home technology cautiously.
-Neither are offering a space-aged experience, but placing an emphasis on energy data monitoring and performance without the intrusion of the Internet, which has been an occasional black eye for home automation.
+Neither is offering a space-age experience, but placing an emphasis on energy data monitoring and performance without the intrusion of the Internet, which has been an occasional black eye for home automation.

 A technology publication reported in August that a student from the University of Central Floria gave a demo at the techno-security Black Hat Conference in Las Vegas on how to hack into a popular smart thermostat.
 It took him 15 seconds to gain control.